Azure/msccl-tools/docs/mscclpplang.md

 We can assign operations to a thread block.
 The thread block is a group of threads that are executed together on the GPU.
 In the operation function, we can specify the thread block that the operation belongs to via `sendtb` or `recvtb` parameter.

-#### Kernel fusion
+#### Instruction Fusion
-MSCCLPPLang provides a kernel fusion mechanism to fuse multiple operations into a single kernel.
-This can reduce the overhead of launching multiple kernels.
-When user create the MSCCLPPLang program, it can specify the `instr_fusion` parameter to enable the kernel fusion.
-By default, the kernel fusion is enabled.
+MSCCLPPLang provides the instruction fusion mechanism to fuse multiple operations into a single kernel.
+This can reduce the overhead of launching multiple instructions.
+When user create the MSCCLPPLang program, it can specify the `instr_fusion` parameter to enable the instruction fusion.
+By default, the instruction fusion is enabled.

 ## MSCCLPPLang APIs